bytesparrow/moodle-theme_h5peventsystem/README.md

           {detail: { type: "h5p", object: "20",  position:89, time: new Date() }, } );
     window.dispatchEvent(event);

+## About
+Ath the moment it's still something like pre-alpha and more or less a prove of concept.
+But it will be extended in the near future.

 ## Requirements

 This theme requires Moodle 4.0+